WATCH: Suspects rob Dripping Springs jewelry store

 DRIPPING SPRINGS, Texas (KXAN) – The Hays County Sheriff’s Office is asking the community to help them identify two men who they said robbed a jewelry store.

 The suspects entered Vik’s Jewelers on East Highway 290 at about 11:30 a.m., Saturday, the HCSO said.
 They pulled out handguns and ordered two employees to raise their hands.
-One suspect tried to break the glass on a jewelry display.
+Video shows one suspect tried to break the glass on a jewelry display.
 When that didn’t work, the second suspect fired his gun to break the glass case.

 After stealing the jewelry, both men fled the scene in a dark green or gray Nissan vehicle, according to the sheriff’s office.
 No one was injured during the robbery.